PaulShpilsher/file-listing-service/README.md

 Disclamer: Here I wanted to try something new for me - instead of express.js or koa.js I decided to give fastify a try.
 So, for now there is no configuration, middleware, cors, or whatever.. just a simple /listing endpoint listening on port 3000.

+Note: important to remember the service accesses the file system under the credentials (i.e. access rights) of the current user.
+So, if there are issues with not having access rights to read the file system - run the server under the user with proper (or elevated) privileges.

 ## Approach

 In a nutshell instead of reading all of the contents of a directory with ```fs.readdir``` we open directory with ```fs.opendir``` and then enumerate directory conents with async iterator.